-Felicity Gordon, from Watsonia Library Community Garden, tells you all you need to know about worm farming.
+Felicity Gordon, from Watsonia, tells you all you need to know about worm farming.

 - When setting up the worm farm whether in a plastic, commercial kit or using recycled materials such as an old bath or polystyrene box or wooden crate, line the container with soaked coconut coir (or even shredded newspaper or decomposed compost) to about half the box depth.
 Worms need lots of bedding to be happy.

 - Do not over-feed the worms – add regular small amounts of food chopped into 1-2cm size pieces, in a layer 1-2cm deep, so that the worms can eat through this without there being too much that might turn into a slimy mess.
 If it does get too wet, add some dry leaves or fibre as you would in a compost heap.
 A ratio of 2:1 green to brown material is best.
 1-2kg of food a week is ideal for a plastic, commercial-size worm farm.
 Adjust for other types and sizes.

 - Do not feed worms citrus, garlic, onion or chillis (all of which which make the farm too acidic and the worms don’t like them), or dairy or meat scraps (both of which can attract flies).